 Alternative terms in the translation database

-Two important fields: the chosen term in my target language (English) and the alternatives.
+There are two important fields: the chosen term in my target language (English) and the alternatives.
 This helps me reflect on the most appropriate term during translation.

 At the end of a project, I may send a list of terms to the customer with the target files to show them the alternatives considered or for customers to choose the appropriate industry-specific term.

 I store the abbreviations in French and English.
 It is often important to spell out an abbreviation to confirm its meaning and to determine, with customers, whether an abbreviation should be translated or left as is.

 Terms may come up in more than one context or project.
 Sometimes the same word may mean different things in different contexts or be combined with a strict duplicate.

 Before building the database, I stored terms in Google Sheets, one for each project.
 So I had some work to do to combine these sheets together into the database and to help, built a deduplication function to combine terms.

 This function is still useful to combine terms encountered on current projects.
 I take care, though, only to combine terms if they have the same meaning and are essentially synonyms, in which case the English term of one goes into the ‘alternative field’ of the other.